Keil™, An ARM® Company

 • Registers which belong to a suspended peripheral cannot be written when the CPU is stopped.
 So it is not possible to modify such a register in the peripheral dialog or command line of the µVision debugger.

-• Peripherals and Peripheral registers do not changed when single stepping through the application.
-When single stepping you will not notice any modifications on peripherals that stop during debugging.
+• Peripherals and Peripheral registers do not change when single stepping through the application.
+When single stepping, you will not notice any modifications on peripherals that stop during debugging.
 For example, it is impossible to step over initialization code for peripherals.

 • Peripherals do not stop when you use the Debug - Stop Running command from the debugger.